PavelShep/shop/README.md

 Key features of this project include:

-- User registration and authentication
+- Admin authentication
 - Product catalog with detailed descriptions
 - Responsive design with Bootstrap 4
-- Admin panel for product and user management
+- Admin panel for product

 ## Technologies Used